 Singapore is a fantastic place to visit if you are looking for an easy introduction to Southeast Asia.
-It's safe, clean, and easy to get around.
+It's safe, clean, and easy to get around (Changi Airport is one of the best airports in the world).
 Just mind the heat and humidity!
 Here are my recommendations for ten things to do on a city break to Singapore.

 Sample Street Food at a Grade 'A' Market Hall

 The best way to get to know a place is to try its street food and in Singapore you can do so safely.
 All food stalls have a prominently displayed health rating.
 If you stick with the 'A's you'll have lower risk of the SE Asian equivalent of 'Delhi Belly' ruining your trip.
 We ate breakfast at a local food hall each day.
 I especially loved these little nutty roll-ups.
 For dinner, skewers of chicken satay and a large beer took the edge off the extreme heat and humidity.